brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 Like from Notepad?

 &ndash; [Coughs.] *Yeah, like from Notepad.
 Although there are **lots** better ways of handling that nowadays.
-Anyway, so the thing is, you type your content into these files, called Markdown files---*
+Anyway, so the thing is, you type your content into these files, called Markdown files ---*

 I thought you said mark**up**.